Frequently Asked Questions

 What is the retroactive credit policy?

 You may request to receive retroactive (or "retro") credits for lower division (1/2xxx level) language courses when you complete an upper-level language course.
-However, you cannot request retro credits for the first semester course (the 1001 course).
-The upper-level language course must be taken on campus or through a University of Minnesota sponsored learning abroad program that receives resident U of M credit.
+However, you cannot request retro credits for the first-semester course (the 1001 course).
+The upper-level language course must be taken on campus or through a UMN-sponsored learning abroad program that receives resident UMN credit.

 If you would like to continue beyond the fourth semester consult the language department or academic advisor.